aamirazad/dotsy/CONTRIBUTING.md

 - Open an [Issue](https://github.com/aamirazad/dotsy/issues/new).
 - Provide as much context as you can about what you're running into.
-- Provide project and python versions, depending on what seems relevant.
+- Provide project and go versions, depending on what seems relevant.

 We will then take care of the issue as soon as possible.